Indexing documents

 The internal implementation of BulkAllObservable is asynchronous, using the Observer Design Pattern to enable observers to be registered to take action when each bulk response is returned, an error has occurred, and when the BulkAllObservable has finished.
 Whilst the internal implementation is asynchronous, you typically want to wait until all bulk indexing has finished before continuing.
 The Wait method is a convenient shorthand to use for this, using a ManualResetEvent to block the current thread until bulk indexing has finished or an error has occurred.

-Advanced bulk indexingedit
+Advanced bulk indexing

 The BulkAllObservable helper exposes a number of methods to further control the process, such as